DaniHogg/playwright-fundamentals/README.md

 # Playwright UI Automation (JavaScript)

-This repository contains **focused Playwright test examples** using JavaScript.
+This repository contains **focused Playwright UI tests** using JavaScript.

 It is intentionally scoped to demonstrate:
 - Modern Playwright testing patterns